 - Christmas Markets in Lisbon: Campo Pequeno Christmas Market

-- Lisbon Christmas Trees, Christmas Lights, and Christmas Decorations
+- Lisbon Christmas Lights, Trees, and Decorations

 - Christmas in Lisbon: Christmas Concerts